Avaiga/taipy/taipy/rest/README.md

 *taipy-core* and *taipy-rest* to let users install the minimum they need.

 Taipy Core mostly includes business-oriented features.
-It helps users create and manage business applications and improve analyses capability through time, conditions and hypothesis.
+It helps users create and manage business applications and improve analysis capability through time, conditions and hypothesis.

 Taipy REST is a set of APIs built on top of the